chuckrea/what_the_french/README.md

 ## Overview

-**Wine-O** helps a user search for new wines and organize a home wine cellar.
-It also parses French wine labels into a friendly and more easily understandable format.
+**Wine-O** is your wine cellar management and organizational tool.
+It also includes the "What The French?" feature, which takes confusing French wine labels and parses them into a friendly and more easily understandable format.

 Details